nopnop2002/esp-idf-ssd1306/esp32s2_multi_pcb/README.md

 # Why ESP32S2 Mini?
 Cheap!!
 Only $1.49 excluding shipping.
+I bought two and it cost $4.27 including shipping.

 # About ESP32S2 Mini
 A Type-C USB connector is mounted on the board, but a USB-TTL conversion chip is not mounted.